January 28, 2021

 decided to take matters into its own hands.

-not being enforced, it can step into the shoes
+or not being enforced, it can step into the

-of the feds and enforce federal law as it wishes
+shoes of the feds and enforce federal law as

 enacted legislation to accomplish that.

-rose to the national stage.
-The first is whether
+the national stage.
+The first is whether any

 with freedom of association based on the